 The automation has also enabled it to manage pending workloads and concentrate on activities that add value to the business.
 As a result, it has reduced costs and improved compliance without compromising on process quality.

-RPA is a transformative driver that’s fueling growth in the insurance at 60.5% compound growth rate every year.
+RPA is a transformative driver that’s fueling growth in insurance at a 60.5% compound growth rate every year.
 The technology is being adopted in the industry at a rate of 93%.
 It has become a standard in the industry, unlike in other industries where it’s still perceived as a new innovation.

 RPA use cases in insurance range from policy cancellations to automation of claims forms and onboarding, among other functions.